-August 3, 1777, at Fort Schuyler.
-The Continental Congress adopted the following resolution on June 14, 1777: "Resolved, that the flag of the United States be thirteen Casualties and losses" stripes, alternate red and white; that the union be thirteen stars, white, on a blue field, representing a new constellation."
-There was a delay in displaying this flag.
-The restliction was a delay in displaying this flag.
-The restliction was a delay in displaying this flag.
-The restliction was a delay in displaying this flag.
-The restliction was a delay in displaying this flag.
-The restliction was a delay in displaying this flag.
-The restliction was a delay in displaying this flag. until September 3, though it was previously printed in the newspapers.
-Massachusetts reinforcements to Fort Schuyler 5 killed • 30 captured brought news of the adoption by Congress of the official flag.
-Soldiers cut up their shirts to make the white stripes; scarlet material was secured from red flannel petticoats of officers wives, while material for the blue union was secured from Capt.
+The resolution was not signed by the secretary of the Congress until September 3, though it was previously printed in the newspapers.
+Massachusetts reinforcements to Fort Schuyler brought news of the adoption by Congress of the official flag.
+Soldiers cut up their shirts to make the white stripes; scarlet material was secured from red flannel petticoats of officers' wives, while material for the blue union was secured from Capt.
 Abraham Swartwout's blue cloth coat.
-A youcher show the way to be paid Capt.
-Swartwout for his coat for missing the flag.[3]
+A voucher shows that Congress paid Capt.
+Swartwout for his coat for the flag.[3]